remaro-network/auv_profeat/README.md

 The result of the analyis (`Result`) can be found at the bottom of the paragraph, preceded by the time for model checking (`Time for model checking`).

 ### Change Scenarios
-To change the scenario, open the file `auv_profeat\casestudy.profeat`, uncomment parameters of the scenario you want to run and comment the parameters of the other scenario.
+To change the scenario, open the file `~/auv_profeat/casestudy.profeat`, uncomment parameters of the scenario you want to run and comment the parameters of the other scenario.
 If you, for example, want to run Scenario 2, the beginning of `casestudy.profeat` should look like this:
 ```
 mdp